mbykov/cholok/Readme.md

 The basic principle - a script should be intuitive.
 Transcriptions, transliterations are always evil, but if they still need to be studied, then this is overkill (Cf. Wylie and  other horror).
 Why horror?
 One example - ལྷ་ས་ - city Lhasa (in Wylie transliteration) should be pronounced like Hlasa ($ cholok: ལྷ་ས་ - hḷa.sa), at least according to the rules of Thonmi Sambhota and later traditional grammars.

 So, a low tone is indicated by a dot below.
 Retroflexes - a dot above.
 NB: unvoiced sounds are indicated by unvoiced latin consonants, but voiced - by voiced.
-And so on.

 The Cholok script is written following the [lectures](https://www.youtube.com/playlist?list=PL1KVm5jgTljTatThw2YLw7nrf05XYBcZV) of Geshe M. Roach and the book "Modern Tibetan Language", Vol I. by Thonden Lobsang.